8base/old-documentation/8base-console/authentication.md

 # Users + Authentication

 Every 8base workspace is initialized with native support for signing up, managing and authorizing your application's Users.
-This eliminates the requirment of managing emails and passwords or social sign-on providers without compromising on access to your user data.
+This eliminates the requirement of managing emails and passwords or social sign-on providers without compromising on access to your user data.

 ## Users
-**Users** is defined as a *System Table* in 8base, meaning that it required in every workspace.
-That said it is fully customizable using the Data Builder and can be configured as required by your application.
+**Users** is defined as a *System Table* in 8base, meaning that it is required in every workspace.
+That said, it is fully customizable using the Data Builder and can be configured as required by your application.

-By default, the User table has the following fields defined.
+By default, the Users table has the following fields defined.

 ```javascript
 {